apify/apify-docs-v2/sources/platform/actors/development/environment_variables.md

 # [](#environment-variables) Environment variables

+**Learn how to provide your actor with context that determines its behavior through a plethora of pre-defined environment variables offered by the Apify SDK.**

+---

 Aside from [custom environment variables](./source_code.md), the actor's process has several environment variables set to provide it with context:

 | Environment Variable               | Description                                                                                                                                                                                                                |